WooRaZil-Boy/Raywenderlich_iOS/RWDevCon2018/4-Cloning-Netflix/Emitron/README.md

-This directory contains the starter project for demo 2.
+This directory contains the final project for demo 3.